 Difference between OCD and OCPD

-Obsessive compulsive personality disorder is sometimes confused with obsessive compulsive disorder due to the similarity of symptoms and behavior.
+Obsessive-compulsive personality disorder (OCPD) is sometimes confused with obsessive-compulsive disorder (OCD) due to the similarity of symptoms and behavior.

-A person with obsessive compulsive disorder repeats the same behavior over and over again to avoid the distress caused by the compulsions.
+A person with OCD repeats the same behavior to avoid the distress caused by the compulsions.
 A person with OCPD, on the other hand, has no compulsions of this sort.
-They show certain behaviors because of the fear of losing control, or being perceived as imperfect.
+They display certain behaviors because of the fear of losing control or being perceived as imperfect.
 They may get panic attacks when faced with a situation where they cannot control the outcome.
 In both cases, the behavior is caused by anxiety.
-While the anxiety in a person with OCD is caused by the compulsion to perform certain tasks, a person with OCPD experiences anxiety due to their personality traits.
-(In most cases, the trait of doing things to perfection or rigid thinking about how things should be done causes anxiety).
+While the anxiety in a person with OCD is caused by the compulsion to perform specific tasks, a person with OCPD experiences anxiety due to their personality traits.
+In most cases, it is the trait of doing things to perfection or rigid thinking about how things should be done causes anxiety.